Blake Binford

 The non-hunter does not harm nothing.
 The non-hunter outsources the violence.
 Distance is a logistical fact, not an ethical one.

-Given that eating kills, the only defensible ethics is one that accounts for it honestly — and asks how to do it with the least suffering and the most accountability.
+Given that eating kills, the only defensible ethics is one that accounts for it honestly and asks how to do it with the least suffering and the most accountability.

-The Definition — Dismantling the delusion of modern innocence
+Defining the delusion of modern innocence.

-The Accounting — Doing the math honestly
+Doing the math honestly.

-The Resolution — How to live honestly with this
+How to live honestly with this.